The Best Protein Powder Pudding

 Another reason why drink wholesome is perfect for baking is that it is sweetened with monk fruit.
 Monk fruit, also known as lo han guo, is a small, melon-like round fruit native to Southeast Asia.
 Monk fruit sweetener is made by removing the seeds and skin, crushing the fruit, and collecting the juice, which is then dried into a powder.

 We use monk fruit sweetener because it has a sweetness similar to that of sugar.
 Artificial sweeteners and stevia, on the other hand, are either way too sweet, or have a bitter aftertaste.
 Order samples to experience the monk fruit sweetness for yourself.
+We also recently released our protein powders sweetned with maple sugar.
+These are proving to be a huge, gut-friendly hit!

 Now without further ado, here is the best protein powder pudding recipe.